Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 • Medical insurance

-For the period until obtaining the residence permit
+For the period until the residence permit is obtained

 With apostille and translation into Italian

-Not listed on the website but may be requested — especially for libera professione
+Not listed on the site but may be requested — especially for libera professione

 Passport format